-- Content of this Instruction Manual - PSE stands for Picture Style Editor. - ▶ indicates the selection procedure of the menu.
-(Example: [Picture Style Editor] menu ▶ [Quit Picture Style Editor].) - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
+- Content of this Instruction Manual - PSE stands for Picture Style Editor. - In this manual, the windows used in the examples are from Windows 10. - ▶ indicates the selection procedure of the menu.
+(Example: [File] menu ▶ [Exit].) - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p.\\ indicates a reference page.
 Click to move to the relevant page. - Marks information that should be read before use. - Marks additional information you may find helpful.

-- Switching Between Pages - Click on arrows on the bottom right of the screen. - : next page - : previous page - : return to a page you had previously displayed - Click on the headings on the right side of the screen to switch to the contents page of that heading.
+Switching Between Pages

+Click on arrows on the bottom right of the screen.

+: next page

+🚺 : previous page

+: return to a page you had previously displayed

+Click on the headings on the right side of the screen to switch to the contents page of that heading.
 Also, click the item you want to read about on the table of contents to move to the relevant page.
 ENGLISH